So you want to save more money?

-How the 52 Week Money Challenge Works
+How the 52 Week Money Challenge Works – Download the Printable

-Why You Should Take the 52 Week Money Challenge
+Why You Should Take the 52 Week Money Challenge in 2017

 I’d say for those guys this is a life-changing amount.
 For you, it might be a great way to start getting into the habit of saving.

 Even though the process is simple, the challenge has some powerful effects.

 First, the challenge is embarrassingly simple (most great ideas are).
 Everyone has a dollar and a place to stash it.
-A simple bank account or coffee can will suffice.
+A simple savings account or coffee can will suffice.

 The second thing I like about this challenge is that it’s habit-forming.
 The challenge places you into the act of saving.
 This means you’ll have to:

 - establish a place to put the money, and

 - determine where the money is going to come from.

 As easy as these two steps sound, if you’re not saving regularly then it’s because you aren’t doing those two things.
 And there’s nothing like the fun of a good challenge to help make the habit-forming process easy.